 - "Changed correctly?"
-[Yes/Filament not loaded/Color not clear] = If everything went just fine.
-Simply press [Yes].
-If you believe filament was not loaded properly press [Filament not loaded], that will push the same amount of filament as before.
-If only the color was not clear then press [Color not clear], this way it will push thru only a bit of filament.
+[Yes/Filament not loaded/Color not clear] = If everything went just fine, simply press [Yes].
+If you think that the filament was not loaded properly, press [Filament not loaded].
+That will push the same amount of filament as before.
+If only the color was not clear, then press [Color not clear].
+This way it will push through only a bit of filament.

 False sensor readings and debugging

 There are couple of common reasons why you would encounter false sensor readings.
 We divide them into two groups.

 Proper setup & Clean surroundings

 - Check if the sensor is positioned correctly and connectors are properly seated.